derberg/Documenting-REST-API---Workshop-Script/README.md

 If configuration is completed you have to:

-1. Clone your forked `docpad-skeleton-apidocs` repository
+1. Clone your forked `docpad-skeleton-apidocs` repository,

-2. Navigate to its local clone in the terminal
+2. Navigate to its local clone in the terminal,

 3. Call the following command: `npm start`

 4. Once the start is completed, open in the browser the following link: http://localhost:9778/

 ## Publishing to GitHub Pages